obsidiansystems/ledger-app-tezos/README.md

 ## Using the Tezos Wallet application

-This application and the Tezos Baking Application constitute complementary apps for different use cases -- which could be on paired Ledgers and therefore use the same key, or which could also be used in different scenarios for different accounts.
+This application and the Tezos Baking Application constitute complementary apps for different use cases -- which could be on paired Ledger hardware wallets and therefore use the same key, or which could also be used in different scenarios for different accounts.
 Baking is rejected by this app.